stencila/encoda/README.md

 Many of the text document converters rely on a recent version of Pandoc.
 This package will use an existing installation of Pandoc if it is new enough.
 If not, it will automatically download the required Pandoc version to the Stencila directory in your home folder.
 See [`pandoc.json`](src/helpers/pandoc.json) for the necessary Pandoc version and download URLs.
 At times it may be necessary to use our custom Pandoc build available at https://github.com/stencila/pandoc/releases.

 ### Use

 ```bash
 stencila-convert document.md document.jats.xml
 ```

-When these converters are better developed and tested, the plan is to integrate this package into:

-- the [Stencila CLI (command line tool)](https://github.com/stencila/cli) as a sub-command e.g. `stencila convert document.md document.jats.xml`

-- the [Stencila Desktop](https://github.com/stencila/desktop) as a menu item e.g. `Save as... > Jupyter Notebook`

 API documentation is available at https://stencila.github.io/convert.